Silpa1/MC_SC_comparison_of_algorithms/Multicoil/README.md

 Comparison of ktslr, L+S-Otazo, L+S-Lin, altGDMin-MRI and altGDMin-MRI2.

 To generate Table III  results:

-1. Run the mirt-main/setup.m: L+S-Lin code requires the Matlab version of the Michigan Image Reconstruction Toolbox (MIRT).
+1. This code requires the Matlab version of the Michigan Image Reconstruction Toolbox (MIRT) from [http://web.eecs.umich.edu/~fessler/code/index.html]
+Please set up MIRT before running the examples.
+Run the mirt-main/setup.m

 2. Load the Datasets (Due to the large size of multicoil dataset cannot be loaded in github.
 Datasets will be provided on request.) .
 Copy and paste the .mat files in the same folder contating the files).